sandialabs/pecos/documentation/qc_tests.rst

 * Minimum number of consecutive failures for reporting (default = 1)

 * Flag indicating if the outlier test should use streaming analysis (default=False).

-Note that this is different than merely defining a moving window, see :ref:`static_streaming` for more details.
+Note that using a streaming analysis is different than merely defining a moving window.
+In a static analysis, the mean and standard deviation used to normalize the data are computed using a moving window (or using the entire data set if window=None) and upper and lower bounds are used to determine if data points are anomalous.
+The results do not impact the moving window statistics.
+In a streaming analysis, the mean and standard deviation are computed using a moving window after each data points is determined to be normal or anomalous.
+Data points that are determined to be anomalous are not used in the normalization.

 For example,